Gorne-Uspensky Convent: History

 The convent received its name from its raised location and from the city's Cathedral of the Assumption.

 The convent was established in 1590 by the Abbess Domnikia during the reign of Czar Feodor I and under the aegis of the Archbishop of Vologda, Iona Dumin.
 Domnikia was the first Mother Superior of the convent.
 The date of the convent's founding is based on two surviving letters, one of them a petition from 1613 from an abbess of the convent to the Archbishop Sylvester.

 The first stone building in the convent was a single-storeyed hospice, constructed in the second half of the 17th century.
 Between 1692 and 1699, the Assumption church was constructed with a belfry, as well as the winter chapel of St Sergius of Radonezh.
-From 1709-1714, the Barbican church of Alexius was built.
+From 1709 to 1714, the Barbican church of Alexius was built.
 Afterward, in the 1790s, a stone wall with four towers at the corners was built to surround the convent.

 In 1792, a fire destroyed all the wooden structures within the convent.
 Many documents were destroyed too, which is why there is insufficient information on the history of the convent before the 19th century.

 In 1824, Czar Alexander I visited the convent.
 With his financial support, a two-storeyed structure was constructed.

 In 1860, the Holy Synod of the Russian Orthodox Church decreed that the Nikolaevsky-Ozersky church (previously attached to the eponymous monastery) be assigned to the Assumption convent.

-Between 1870-1890, an orphanage and a women's religious school were constructed.
+Between 1870 and 1890, an orphanage and a women's religious school were constructed.
 To the end of the 19th century, the convent remained a place of exile for women convicted of prostitution or adultery.